 Note-2: Although the article refers to SSL, the correct term is indeed TLS.

 - PAN-OS 8.1 and above.

 - Palo Alto Firewall.

 SSL Decryption is enabled and is applicable:

-- As soon as SSL Client Hello is processed by PAN-OS, app-id is set to ssl.
+- As soon as SSL Client Hello is processed by PAN-OS, the app-id is set to SSL.

 - In case the Client Hello SNI is present, then PAN-OS will derive the URL Category, which in case of www.example.com is "computer-and-internet-info"

 - At this point, the URL category is used by PAN-OS to lookup decryption-policies alone.
 With this PAN-OS SSL Forward Proxy functionality is engaged.